Pendili

 She sang specials for some time and at the age of 12 joined the choir.
 In the past, she has done busing in the church cafeteria and more recently serves in the drinks line during special events.
 Basically, if there’s a job to do at church, she wants to be involved.

-Pendili enjoys crocheting, sewing, cooking, and any craft that makes a good mess.
+Pendili also enjoys crocheting, sewing, cooking, and any craft that makes a good mess.
 She has been developing her writing skills too.
 She produced a newspaper for the kids play-town of Pleasantville.
 She went with me to our local writer’s meeting once a month and worked on her writing there and then shared her progress with them.
-During COVID19, she has continued her writing at home during and after school.
+During COVID19, she continued her writing at home during and after school.